migueljgoliveira/virtual-fields-method/README.md

   - **`*Identification`** is used to perform the parameter identification.
   - **`*Simulation`** is used to perform one run using the prescribed properties.

+- **`*Tests`** Define tests.
+  - Line 1: Give number of tests.
+  - Line 2: Give name of first test.
+Repeat this data line as often as necessary to define the name of all tests.
+The test name should correspond to the data files folder of each test.
+  - If this keyword is omitted only one test is considered named after `prjname`.

 - **`*Virtual Fields`** : Define type of virtual fields.
   - First Line: `UD` (User-Defined) or `SB` (Sensivity-Based).
   - `UD`